agenceink/craft-mailerlite/README.md

 ### Using flash messages

 The plugin will set a `success` flash message on a successful form submission with the value `true` (or `1`).

 You can use it to detect the form submission and show a sucess message to your users.

-An BadRequestHttpException will be thrown by the plugin on errors.
+A `BadRequestHttpException` will be thrown by the plugin on errors.
 These can be a missing MailerLite API key, an invalid email address or any other error sent by the MailerLite API.

 You'll also be able to find the plugin error messages in Craft's web logs.